Idris4ik/Idris4ik/README.md

 - 👋 Hi, I’m @Idris4ik
-- 👀 I’m interested in web-development
+- 👀 I’m interested in web-development, AI-development
-- 🌱 I’m currently learning HTML, css, js, boostrap
+- 🌱 I’m currently learning HTML, css, js, boostrap, and Python
 - 💞️ I’m looking to collaborate on SpaceX
 - 📫 How to reach me Tajikistan 🇹🇯, Dushanbe